EricBatlle/UINavigationSystem/README.md

 ## Donations are appreciated! 💸
 *Remember that are many ways to say thank you.*

-If this timer has been helpful, remember to star the repository and consider buying me a coffee! 😀
+If this package has been helpful, remember to star the repository and consider buying me a coffee! 😀
 <p>
 <a href="https://www.buymeacoffee.com/ebatlleclavero" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-blue.png" alt="Buy Me A Coffee" width="144.6" height="34"></a>
 </p>